 As a drag artist, these are some of my main goals for doing drag.
 I have been a competitive athlete my entire life, mostly as a track and field athlete competing up to the national level, and I started to do drag because I constantly felt excluded, isolated, and neglected as an athlete.
 This was also the focus of my studies as I navigated my honours bachelor degree in Human Kinetics, often focusing on these topics in my classes and my work.
 Although times have changed, and these spaces have slowly started to see positive change within them, there is much more that needs to be done to truly create an environment that is welcome to all.
 Celebrating and showcasing queer art is one of the most powerful and impactful ways to do this.
 Drag is so much more than a performance, it is such a diverse and intersectional artform that allows queer people to share their stories, challenge heteronormative and patriarchal norms, and to constantly push for change and further acceptance.
-This is also an artform that is community as there is no shortage of individuals falsely claiming that drag artists are sexual deviants who are brainwashing and grooming children when in fact drag is merely showcasing queer joy.
+This is also an artform that is constantly under attack, which is why it is more important than ever to support these artists and this community as there is no shortage of individuals falsely claiming that drag artists are sexual deviants who are brainwashing and grooming children when in fact drag is merely showcasing queer joy.
 Not only do events like these create a more welcoming environment for the LGBTQ+ community, but it also has a wide range of benefits for anyone who wishes to engage with sport or physical activity by fostering an environment that anyone of any level can come participate without fear of judgement or discrimination of any kind.
 Sport and physical activity have historically been a very masculine dominated and exclusive domain, but by creating change it opens the door for many others to participate and reap the benefits of sport and physical activity.